Frequently Asked Questions

 • Continued focus in educating about health, safety, and hygiene in an age appropriate manner.
 We will continue to practice good hand washing habits.

-What cleaning procedures are you follow due to COVID-19
+What cleaning procedures do you follow?